 Remember, most mild to moderate intervertebral bulges and herniations are not symptomatic when they first occur, nor are they likely to become symptom generators in the future, unless terribly exacerbated.

 Misdiagnosis of disc irregularities is an epidemic occurrence.
-When it comes to snow shoveling-related disc injury, there are 2 distinct types of misdiagnoses that can deceive patients about the actual nature of their spinal condition.
+When it comes to a herniated disc from snow shoveling injury, there are 2 distinct types of misdiagnoses that can deceive patients about the actual nature of their spinal condition.

 The first is the variety of asymptomatic herniation mentioned above.
 The herniation does indeed occur due to the snow shoveling event, but the disc itself is not the cause of pain.
 It is merely a structural abnormality, like most herniated discs, that does not create any pain.
 Symptoms are instead generated by transient conditions of muscular strain, or other unrelated process, but blamed on the newly discovered disc bulge.